andersonsimioni/AnonNetCore_py/documentation/documentation.md

 1. Load `CoreConfig`.
 2. Initialize logging, storage, identity, DHT, sessions, routes, content, and transport services.
-3. Start physical transport listeners when the node is public.
+3. Start physical transport listeners according to node reachability and enabled adapters.
 4. Start API and WebSocket listeners when enabled.
 5. Start bootstrap and peer-discovery runtimes.
-6. Start DHT, physical-session, virtual-session, and virtual-route maintenance.
+6. Start DHT, relay, physical-session, virtual-session, and virtual-route maintenance.
 7. Accept protocol envelopes and dispatch handlers by message type.

 ## Physical Layer

 Physical nodes represent real processes.
-They own physical identities, listen on advertised endpoints, exchange physical-node information, validate peers, start physical sessions, and publish DPNT records.
+They own physical identities, advertise stable listener or relay endpoints, exchange physical-node information, validate peers, start physical sessions, and publish DPNT records.

+The physical layer can use:

+- direct TCP;
+- UDP with simple fragmentation/reassembly and keepalive;
+- `relay_tcp`, where a private node advertises a public relay endpoint and receives packets through `PHYSICAL_RELAY_DATA`.

 ## Virtual Layer

 Virtual nodes are logical identities.
 They request routes, publish DRT entries through final physical nodes, establish virtual sessions, exchange application messages, and transfer content.
+A virtual packet is carried inside physical `ROUTE_DATA`.

 ## DHT

-The DHT uses namespaces for physical-node discovery, route discovery, content discovery, and mutable pointers.
-Publication targets the K closest nodes by XOR distance and includes a simple proof-of-work cost.
+The DHT uses namespaces for physical-node discovery, route discovery, content discovery, mutable pointers, and future structured data.
+Publication targets the K closest nodes by XOR distance and includes a semantic proof-of-work nonce on the payload or payload fragment being published.

 ## Routes

 Route build is strategy-based.
-The main strategy is `random_walk_ttl`, but the architecture allows other strategies such as max-hop, latency-aware, bandwidth-aware, onion-like, or relay-preferred routing.
+The main strategy is `random_walk_ttl`, but the architecture allows other strategies such as max-hop, latency-aware, bandwidth-aware, onion-like, relay-preferred, or policy-driven routing.

 Route execute is strategy-agnostic.
 It maps a path id, checks direction, and either forwards the physical envelope or delivers the embedded virtual envelope